Support our sponsor: Perlman Insurance Agency 5600 W Maple Rd, Suite A-100 West Bloomfield 248-737-3900

 7. Wildcard teams may be changed if the two teams played each other in preliminary rounds.

 8. (PLACEMENT OF THE WILD CARD TEAMS IS AT THE DISCRETION OF THE TOURNAMENT COMMITTEE, there is no actual seeding of wildcards)

-TIES DURING CHAMPIONSHIP OR PLAYOFF GAMES are settled by 2 x 5 minute overtime periods, overtimes must be played too completion.
+TIES DURING CHAMPIONSHIP OR PLAYOFF GAMES are settled by 2 x 5-minute overtime periods, overtimes must be played too completion.
 No Golden Goal or Silver Goal allowed.
 Both periods will be played in duration.
 If a tie still exists, penalty kicks will take place, rule #12 5 will not apply.
 Players taking penalty kicks must be players that were on the field when the whistle blew to end over time.

 *The Tournament Committee reserves the right to shorten or eliminate overtime periods in order to keep games on time.

 Fielding a team: A team that fails to field players (3 for 4v4, 5 for 7v7 games, 6 for 9v9 games, 7 for 11v11.)
 5 minutes after the scheduled kick off, will forfeit.
 The score will be 4-0.
 Any team who forfeits a game will not advance from their bracket.
 Any use of illegal players will result in a forfeiture of all games.